DoESLiverpool/somebody-should/CONTRIBUTING.md

 ### Issue Status

 Issues can be either open or closed.
-Newly created issues are automatically "open".
+Newly created issues are automatically "open", resolved issues are (should be!) "closed".

-Resolve issues should always be closed.
-You can close issues using the button in the comments area of the issue detail screen.

-A closed issue can be reopened if desired - please add a comment stating _why_ you reopened it.
+If you're new to GitHub or issue tracking in general, you can [learn more here](https://guides.github.com/features/issues/).

 ### Stale Issues

-To ensure that _all_ issues are processed, we periodically mark derelict issues as "Stale"... and then the clock starts ticking; if no further action is taken within ~1 month, the issue will be closed as `5: Won't Do`.
+Any issue that seems to be abandonned will eventually be marked as "stale" - and then the clock starts ticking; if no further action is taken within ~1 month, the issue will be closed as `Won't Do`.

 If you want to "un-stale" an issue:

-* Remove the `4: Stale` label
+* Remove the `Stale` label
 * Add a comment stating why the issue should remain open.
 * Make sure the issue is S.M.A.R.T.